-4.1 Impact of the assimilation in the observed variable
+4.1 Impact of the assimilation on the observed variable

-The North Atlantic ocean is a complex basin that includes a large number of biogeochemical regimes (see Fig. 1) that make it difficult to simulate using an holistic modelling system (De Young et al., 2004).
+The North Atlantic Ocean is a complex basin that includes a large number of biogeochemical regimes (see Fig. 1) that make it difficult to simulate using a holistic modeling system (DeYoung et al., 2004).
 By employing DA, we aim to reduce the impacts of model errors on the representation of ocean biogeochemistry by combining model information with available observations (Gregg et al., 2009; Ciavatta et al., 2011; Ford and Barciela, 2017).
-Accordingly, surface maps presented in Fig. 2 show that the assimilation process reduces the discrepancies between satellite observations and the non-assimilated free run experiment https://doi.org/10.5194/os-2020-6 Preprint.
-Discussion started: 24 February 2020 over a major part of the domain.
+Accordingly, surface maps presented in Fig. 2 show that the assimilation process reduces the discrepancies between satellite observations and the non-assimilated free-run experiment over a major part of the domain.
 In particular, the DA simulation better represents values and geographical location of some structures and events such as the spring bloom period, the Gulf Stream, or phytoplankton fronts.
-By contrast, the assimilation scheme appears to be unable to deal with an unrealistic too abrupt front that separates the oligotrophic and temperate waters conditions (from about 25 to 35°N).
+By contrast, the assimilation scheme appears to be unable to deal with an unrealistic too abrupt front that separates the oligotrophic and temperate waters conditions (from about 25 to 35° N).

-By using rank histograms, we evaluate the capability of the assimilated and the free run ensembles to agree with observations on selected Longhurst provinces (see Fig. 3).
+By using rank histograms, we evaluate the capability of the assimilated and the free-run ensembles to agree with observations on selected Longhurst provinces (see Fig. 3).
 Histograms illustrate that the response of the system to the assimilation of satellite data depends upon the reliability of the prior ensemble.
-The assimilation process improves the statistical consistency of the system where the free run probability distribution is homogeneous as in province 4.
-The DA process also enhances reliability in those regions where the shape of the free run histogram is over-dispersed as in province 7.
-In these regions, the stochastic parameterization is enough to describe properly the variability of the system, and only a relatively small percentage of the observations lie outside of the limits of the ensemble (\sim 10%).
-Then, the assimilation process makes use of this information to increase the model skills both by reducing the dispersion and by redistributing ranks to a more homogeneous shape.
-The redistribution of the ensemble also raises its resolution showing that the posterior ensemble better describes a wide variety of biogeochemical situations (see lower panel of Fig. 5).
+The assimilation process improves the statistical consistency of the system where the free-run probability distribution is homogeneous, as in the province NADR.
+The DA process also enhances reliability in those regions where the shape of the free-run histogram is over-dispersed, as in the province NATR.
+In these regions, the stochastic parameterization is enough to describe the variability of the system properly, and only a relatively small percentage of the observations lies outside of the limits of the ensemble ( $\sim 10 \%$ ).
+Then the assimilation process makes use of this information to increase the model skills both by reducing the dispersion and by redistributing ranks to a more homogeneous shape.
+The redistribution of the ensemble also increases its resolution, showing that the posterior ensemble better describes a wide variety of biogeochemical situations (see Fig. 5b).

-By contrast, in regions where the prior probability distribution is strongly under-dispersed as in provinces 6 and 18, the assimilation of satellite information is unable to raise the reliability.
+By contrast, in regions where the prior probability distribution is strongly under-dispersed, as in the provinces NASTW and NASTE, the assimilation of satellite information is unable to raise the reliability.
 Since corrections are computed in the range explored by the prior ensemble, the assimilation scheme cannot correct prior distributions that exclude the full variability of the observations.
 In these provinces, the spread of the prior ensemble is insufficient to represent the range displayed by the observations; the ensemble consistently overestimates them during the annual cycle, and so ranks accumulate at the left extreme of the histograms (positive bias).
-These two provinces occupy a major part of the oligotrophic subtropical gyre of the North Atlantic where Chl-a is generally low during the whole year.
-Since Chl-a values can never become negative, the random perturbations introduced into the model formulation to create a probabilistic simulation (Garnier et al., 2016) preferentially induce to increase Chl-a concentrations.
-An inferior boundary that may cause this overestimation.
+These two provinces occupy a major part of the oligotrophic subtropical gyre of the North Atlantic where Chl a is generally low during the whole year.
+Since Chl a values can never become negative, the random perturbations introduced into the model formulation to create a probabilistic simulation (Garnier et al., 2016) preferentially induce an increase in Chl a concentrations.

-The inability of the assimilation process to improve the skills of the simulation in these latter regions points out the necessity to appropriate define the stochastic parameterizations of the prior PDF as a prerequisite to use DA.
+The inability of the assimilation process to improve the skills of the simulation in these latter regions points out the necessity of appropriately defining the stochastic parameterizations of the prior PDF as a prerequisite to use DA.
 Particularly, uncertainties should be described accordingly with the biogeochemical characteristics of each region in order to include a major part of the observation variability.